Capital Improvements Projects

-This project proposes to construct additional parking spaces to this popular facility that serves the Lacamas Lake Trail.
-Design and permitting of the project is underway, with construction anticipated to begin late in 2017 or 2018, contingent on availability of funding.
+This project proposes to construct 17 additional parking spaces to this popular facility that serves the Lacamas Lake Trail.
+Design and permitting of the project is underway, with construction anticipated to begin in 2018, contingent on availability of funding.
 Funding is through the City of Camas.
-Questions may be directed to Jim Carothers, Engineering Manager at 360-817-7230 or email@example.com, or Steve Wall, Public Works Director, at 360-817-1561 (updated on April 4, 2017).
+Questions may be directed to Jim Carothers, Engineering Manager at 360-817-7230 or firstname.lastname@example.org; or Steve Wall, Public Works Director, at 360-817-1561 (updated on May 8, 2017)

 Camas Water Transmission Main Project, Phase 3 (City Project: WS-709H)

-Over the last several years, the City has replaced several miles of water transmission main between the new Slow Sand Water Filtration Plant located on NE Lessard Road, and the water distribution system that serves our customers.
-The remaining old section of waterline was installed in the 1920’s and is located between NE 312th /Ireland Road, and the new Slow Sand Water Filtration Plant.
+Over the last several years, the City has replaced several miles of water transmission main between the new Slow Sand Water Filtration Plant located on NE Lessard Road and the water distribution system that serves our customers.
+The remaining old section of waterline was installed in the 1920’s and is located between NE 312th /Ireland Road and the new Slow Sand Water Filtration Plant.
 Camas Engineering Staff are working with CH2M of Portland to complete the design and permitting required to construct the new waterline in 2018.
-Questions about the project may be directed to the James Hodges, Project Manager, at 360-817-7234, or firstname.lastname@example.org (updated on April 4, 2017).
+Questions about the project may be directed to the Steve Durspek, Project Engineer, at 360.817.7238 or at email@example.com(updated on May 8, 2017).

 Forest Home Road Slide Repair, (City Project: SS-612C1)

-Repair of the Lacamas Lane Slide Repair is scheduled to begin on April 17th, 2017.
-The City’s Contractor, McDonald Excavating, Inc. of Washougal, estimates the repairs will take 5 to 6 weeks.
-Motorists can expect long delays for the duration of the repair, and the neighborhoods near the area will see significant truck traffic during construction.
+Repair of the Lacamas Lane Slide Repair is nearing completion.
+The City’s Contractor, McDonald Excavating, Inc. of Washougal estimates the repairs to be mostly completed within the next two weeks.
 The City recommends that commuters use an alternate route to access NW Lake Road, and suggest increasing commute times by at least 10-15 minutes.
-FEMA will reimburse the City of Camas for eligible expenses up to $390,000.
-Questions about the project may be directed to Jim Carothers, Engineering Manager at 360-817-7230, or James Hodges, Project Manager, at 360-817-7234, or firstname.lastname@example.org (updated April 5, 2017).
+FEMA will reimburse the City for eligible expenses up to $390,000.
+Questions about the project may be directed to Jim Carothers, Engineering Manager at 360.817.7230; or Anita Ashton, Interim Project Manager, at 360.817.7231 or email@example.com.(updated on May 8, 2017).

 Dallas Street CDBG Improvements, (City Project: T-1008)

 The City has received a Community Development Block Grant (CDBG) from Clark County that will help fund infrastructure improvements to NE Dallas Street between NE 17th and NE 21st Avenues.
 Planned improvements include new water, sanitary sewer, sidewalk, and street rehabilitation.
 The project is currently under design and is expected to be constructed in the Fall of 2017.
-Questions about the project may be directed to James Hodges, Project Manager at 360-817-7234, or at firstname.lastname@example.org.
+Questions about the project may be directed to Steve Durspek, Project Engineer at 360-817-7238, or at firstname.lastname@example.org (updated May 8, 2017)

 Mill Ditch Sewer Improvements, (City Project: S-1004)

-City Engineering staff are working on a project that will rehabilitate much of the sanitary sewer piping that runs parallel to the Mill Ditch between NE Adams and NE Franklin Streets.
-Camas has retained KC Development of Camas to perform land surveying related to the project.
+City engineering staff are working on a project that will rehabilitate much of the sanitary sewer piping that runs parallel to the Mill Ditch between NE Adams and NE Franklin Streets.
+The City has retained KC Development of Camas to perform land surveying related to the project.
 The existing sewer line was originally installed in the 1920’s and is situated on properties owned by Georgia-Pacific Mill and the City of Camas.
 Construction is anticipated to begin in late Summer 2017.
-Questions about the project may be directed to James Hodges, Project Manager at 360-817-7234, or at email@example.com.
+Questions about the project may be directed to Steve Durspek, Project Engineer at 360-817-7238, or at email@example.com (updated May 8, 2017)